xarray-contrib/datatree/docs/source/hierarchical-data.rst

     Functions passed to :py:func:`map_over_subtree` cannot alter nodes in-place.
     Instead they must return new `xarray.Dataset` objects.

-For example, can calculate the Root Mean Square value of these signals:
+For example, we can define a function to calculate the Root Mean Square of a timeseries

 .. ipython:: ipython

     def rms(signal):
         return np.sqrt(np.mean(signal**2))

+Then calculate the RMS value of these signals:

 .. ipython:: ipython